 After faculty has chosen which materials to be placed on course reserve, faculty will either submit an E-Reserves request or a Print Reserves request to the Library using the hyperlinked forms below.
 Please double-check submission deadlines before submitting.

-Submit via Electronic Course Reserve Request Form
+Submit via Electronic Course Reserve Request Form (Single Course Activation)

 Submit Print Reserves requests here